 - Configuration Changes That will be Required.

-You can test by calling 933.
+Some service providers allow you to test by calling 933.
 A recording will read back to you the current location of the caller.
 That’s the same address the PSAP would receive from Teams if you were to dial 911.

 - Communicate to employees.